The coati is found primarily in Mexico, Central America, and South America.

 Coatis seem to be unafraid of humans and some South American residents keep them as pets.
 Like their raccoon cousins, they can never be considered fully tame and are best left in their natural environment.
 You should never approach a wild coati as, like the raccoon, it can be unpredictable, its bite is sharp, and it is vulnerable to rabies.

-See also What is a Goliath bird-eating spider?
+See also What is a harvest?

 While the ring-tailed and white-nosed coatis are doing well despite encroachments on their habitats, the island coati, which lives exclusively on Cozumel, an island off the coast of Mexico, is listed as endangered.
 In island populations, animals that lose their habitat have nowhere to go.
 This led to a significant decrease in the number.
 The World Wildlife Foundation is currently working on creating a protected area for the island’s population so that their numbers can be restored.